 We prefer you to have some experience of delivering care in a professional or voluntary capacity and have a reference from a current or recent employer or educational institution.
 Evidence of the experience gained, understanding of the profession and a genuine, reasoned commitment to studying a professional course must be explicit in your personal statement to be selected for interview.

 All applicants must attend an individual interview as part of the selection process.
-Given the current situation regarding Covid-19, this will take place via Skype.
+This may take place via Teams or in person.

 You may be asked to provide additional references in terms of workplace experience/placement to support your application.
 Please note this must not be the same reference you have submitted as part of your application.

-We select students based on their knowledge, motivation, experience, values and behaviours, not just academic ability.
-You need to demonstrate an ability to:
+We select students based on their knowledge, motivation, experience, values, and behaviours, not just academic ability.
+You need to demonstrate the ability to:

 If English is not your first language, you need an overall IELTS score of 7, with at least 6.5 in each band.